djpetti/MALLARD/README.md

 - `backup`: If true, it will enable the containers necessary for backing up data.
 Enable if you are planning to use MALLARD's [built-in backup capabilities](#backing-up)
+- `tempdir`: Specifies a custom location for the temporary directory that MALLARD will use.
+This can be useful if you have limited disk space, because MALLARD will store large temporary files.

 A `docker-compose` file will be created in the repository root, named based on the value you set for `config_name`.
 For instance, if you set